ABDOU-AHARCHA/Native_Android_Small_Projects_And_Practicing/README.md

-# 📚 Native Android Projects & Practice
+# 📚 Native Android Mini Projects & Practice

 This repository contains small Android projects and exercises that I developed in the past during my learning journey in native Android development.